duganchen/wine_env/README.md

 	cork

+That will restore your environment.
 Your prompt will be back to normal, you'll be back in the directory you were once in, and the "wine" command will now invoke the one normally in your PATH.

 ### Listing Bottles